hylang/hy/docs/hacking.rst

 Please blog about it!

-Please spraypaint it on your neighbor's fence!
+Please don't spraypaint it on your neighbor's fence (without asking nicely)!

 Hack!